Macquarie-University-DSC/devops_primer_workshop/README.md

 ## Setting up CI pipelines for testing

-### Building a unit testing pipeline in github actions for elixir api
+### Building a unit testing pipeline in github actions for the rust tasks api

+Setting up a CI pipeline we have two goals we need to accomplish

+1. We need to Test our application to make sure it functions correctly.

+2. We need to build our application for deployment, and test that the build is successful.

+In order to do that we will create what we call pipelines and tasks in github actions.

+Pipelines are like over arching tasks we need to accomplish, like a testing pipeline, a build pipeline and a deployment pipeline.

+Steps are the steps needed to take in order to achieve the goal set in the pipeline.

 1. Our first step is to fork the tasks api project from the Macquarie DSC's github.
-Navigate to https://github.com/Macquarie-University-DSC/tasks-site and click the fork button.
+Navigate to https://github.com/Macquarie-University-DSC/tasks_api_rs and click the fork button.

 2. Our next step should be to clone the repository into our local computer.
 Navigate to the repository that you have forked.
 Click on Code, and copy and paste the link (or the ssh link if you have set up ssh on your computer), and